pradhyumvyas/Online-Selling-Store/README.md

 - I was created a REST API for backend and use them In a frontend.
 For creating REST API I used a Django-rest-framework and grab whole data into the REST API (As a JSON Format).
 For grabbing data into JSON format I used Serialization.

-- For the frontend, I used some NodeJS packages for handling REST API in the frontend site.
+- For the frontend, I used some NodeJS packages for handling REST API in the ReactJS like cross-header.

 ### Technology
 - Python3